-Prerequisites: MATH 200, BIOL 210, 211
+Prerequisites: One of BIOL 200, 210, 211, PSYC 250 or 251

-BIOL 391 - Experimental Methods in Biology 2006-07, Fall 3(3-0-3)
+BIOL 391 - Experimental Methods in Biology

 An introduction to the design of experiments and analysis of data collected from field and laboratory studies in biology.
 Statistical software will be used extensively.